-It’s hard to believe when it’s the middle of January and freezing or colder outside, that spring will be here before we know it.
-Will you Be Ready?
+It’s hard to believe when it’s below freezing outside that spring will be here before we know it.
 Here are some productivity ideas that can help you make the most of the season’s rapidly closing window:

 List.
 We all head into winter with plans to catch up on and accomplish all we want before spring fieldwork.
 Make a list and prioritize the tasks you want to get done yet this winter.
 Although you may not complete everything, a list can help you focus and provide a sense of accomplishment.